The first real test of my late-night propeller design and analysis code

 To achieve this ambitious goal, my code handles:

-- Lifting line theory: to minimize induced losses, the silent killer of efficiency.
+• Lifting line theory for design: to minimize induced losses, the silent killer of efficiency.

-- NX CAD automation: the code talks to Siemens NX and rebuilds the entire parametric model.
-Then it puthes that model into
+• NX CAD and CADFlo CFD automation: the code talks to Siemens NX and rebuilds the entire parametric model.
+Then it loads that model into CADFlo for CFD analysis.

 The "Compromise Propeller" Philosophy